We're giving you the chance to win back the value of your meal - every time you dine this month!

 Does the restaurant cater to dietaries and allergies?

-Yes, as long as the team are informed of dietary requirements with at least 24 hours notice.
+Yes, as long as the team are informed of dietary requirements with at least 48 hours notice.
+Osip is unable to cater for vegan or dairy-free diners.

 Can I bring my dog?